- WHAT IS SCOLIOSIS?

-Doctors commonly opt to only observe children with early stage scoliosis — curves measuring less than 20 degrees — for at least the first six months.
-The idea is that doctors can tell if the mild scoliosis is progressive or not after this time.
-Yet, if the curve reaches 25 degrees, there's a 68 percent chance the scoliosis will continually get worse.
-The ScoliSMART® doctors know it's best to intervene and start spinal resistance training as soon as possible.
+Doctors commonly opt to only observe children with early stage scoliosis.
+Curves measuring less than 25 degrees receive no treatment for at least the first six months.
+The idea is that doctors can tell if the mild scoliosis is progressive or not after this amount of time has passed.
+Yet, if the curve reaches 25 degrees, there is a 68 percent chance the scoliosis will continually get worse!
+ScoliSMART doctors know it's best to start treatment that includes posture memory training as soon as possible.
 Get free recommendations on scoliosis bracing prevention sent to your email.

 Part of the problem with traditional scoliosis treatment is the way scoliosis is detected.
 Most doctors rely on the Cobb angle, which is a measurement of lateral bending visible on an x-ray.
-Although researchers agree that scoliosis is a three-dimensional spine deformity, most still use this two-dimensional measurement.
-Surface topography, 3D posturography, MRIs and spinal ultrasound all provide more relevant information about the scoliosis deformity than the 80-year-old Cobb angle measurement.
+Researchers agree that scoliosis is a three-dimensional spine deformity.
+But, most still use this two-dimensional measurement called a Cobb angle.

 Scoliosis creates a twisting of the spine around its axis.
 This is caused by lateral bending and rotation of spinal movement patterns.
 Picture a rubber band being twisted.
 This twisting causes severe torque that makes the existing spinal curve twist and bend even more.
 We call this self-feeding loop the "coil-down effect."
 We can often see this spinal deformity in your child's torso or notice a rib hump before the Cobb angle measurement indicates a problem.
-When treatment begins while the curvature is minimal, we can halt this crankshaft phenomenon and greatly increase the odds of reducing a curve to 10 degrees or less.
+When treatment begins while the curvature is minimal, we can halt this "coil-down" process.
+This increases the odds of reducing a curve to 10 degrees or less.

 Most cases of scoliosis are idiopathic, meaning they have no known cause.
-Yet the progression of scoliosis is caused by a miscommunication between the brain and the muscles.
-The brain doesn't realize that your child's posture is out of alignment, so it doesn't send the messages telling the muscles to correct the spinal curvature.
+The progression of scoliosis is caused by a miscommunication between the brain and the muscles.
+It appears the brain doesn't realize that your child's posture is out of alignment.
+Thus, it doesn't know to send the messages telling the muscles to correct the spine curvature.

-ScoliSMART® training focuses on correcting that neuromuscular miscommunication.
-Our Auto Response Training creates new muscle memory and coordination that helps the body stabilize.
-This exercise training lowers the chance that scoliosis will get worse and often reduces the curve to less than 10 degrees.
+ScoliSMART training focuses on correcting that neuromuscular miscommunication.
+Our Posture Memory Training creates new muscle memory.
+This exercise training lowers the chance that scoliosis will get worse and may reduce the spine curve to less than 10 degrees.
 No scoliosis treatment can "fix" the condition 100 percent.
-Beware if someone tells you they can "cure"scoliosis — there is no cure.
-The best result is to halt progression and reduce the curve as much as possible.
+The intended result is to halt the progression and reduce the curve as much as possible.

 In some cases, it appears the brace is helping in follow-up x-rays.
-But the condition worsens as soon as the brace is removed.
-That's because your child's muscles are weakened and joints become terribly stiff when they are not allowed to move.
+But the condition worsens as soon as the brace is taken off.
+That's because your child's muscles are weakened and joints become very stiff when they are not allowed to move.
 A rib hump, breathing problems and other complications often occur within weeks of using a brace.
-Read more about the problems with scoliosis braces here.

 The low success rates of scoliosis braces combined with the physical and psychological damage they cause make us question why anyone would prescribe them.
 Admitting traditional scoliosis treatment doesn't work is the first step toward innovative changes.
 Your child can beat scoliosis, even if his or her curve is 25 degrees or more.

-Spinal fusion surgery for scoliosis also has a long history of complication and failure.
-The surgery has advanced and yet two thirds of patients have complications.
+Spinal fusion surgery for scoliosis also has a long history of complications and failure.
+The surgery has advanced and yet two-thirds of patients have complications.
 A scoliosis curve isn't life-threatening and people with a curve often live without pain.
-American Family Physician has stated that "there is no difference in the prevalence of back pain or mortality between patients with untreated adolescent idiopathic scoliosis and the general population."
+American Family Physician has stated, "...there is no difference in the prevalence of back pain or mortality between patients with untreated adolescent idiopathic scoliosis and the general population."

-But many patients experience debilitating pain after surgery.
-A 2002 study shows that 40 percent of patients were considered severely handicapped after surgery.
+A 2015 study showed back pain in 76% of patients ages 10-17 who underwent spinal deformity correction a minimum of five years prior.
 Surgery straightens the spine at the cost of mobility.
 Your teenager may look straighter and taller after surgery, but have pain and breathing problems that didn't exist before.
-Additionally, when two-thirds of the spine is fused, the remaining portion becomes hyper mobile.
+Additionally, when two-thirds of the spine is fused, the remaining part moves too much.
 These areas degenerate much faster and develop issues as your child ages.
-And yet, doctors are eager to recommend spinal surgery for teenagers younger than 16 who are not done growing.
+And yet, doctors are eager to recommend spinal surgery for teenagers younger than 14 who are not done growing.

-For more information on why long-term surgery risks may outweigh its benefits, read our page on surgery.
+For more information on why long-term surgery risks may outweigh its benefits, read our page on scoliosis fusion surgery.

-European research is connecting scoliosis to low levels of certain hormones and the brain not responding to these hormones.
-These hormones include leptin, melatonin, calmodulin, serotonin and growth hormones.
+European research is connecting scoliosis to low levels of certain hormones.
+These include leptin, melatonin, calmodulin, serotonin, and growth hormones.

-Understanding how the brain communicates with itself and parts of the body helps explain this miscommunication.
-Nerve pathways are like city streets with junctions similar to intersections.
+Neurotransmitters and hormones are how the brain communicates with the body.
+These pathways are like city streets with junctions similar to intersections.
 Each intersection has a neurotransmitter, like a street light.
-When the brain sends a message, the neurotransmitter must tell the message to continue through the intersection and go throughout the nervous system.
+The brain sends a message.
+The neurotransmitter must tell the message to continue through the intersection and go to the body.
 Neurotransmitters in the brain each have different functions, like slowing messages or accelerating them.
-When even a few neurotransmitters are deficient, the flow of messages is disrupted or too many are transmitted too quickly.
-Wrecks are the result in the street analogy.
+When even a few neurotransmitters are deficient, the flow of messages is disrupted or too many are transmitted too quickly or slowly.
+Car accidents are the result of the “street” analogy.

 Neurotransmitters are typically made from certain B vitamins and amino acids.
-We can test your child for neurotransmitter imbalances and restore the body's communication with supplements.
+We can test your child for neurotransmitter imbalances.
+Imbalances can be treated with supplements.
 For example, many scoliosis patients are deficient in serotonin.
-Serotonin-controlled nerve pathways are responsible for satiety, happiness and dynamic postural control.
-Serotonin is also converted into melatonin; and melatonin deficiency is tied to scoliosis.
+Serotonin-controlled nerve pathways are responsible for satiety, happiness, and dynamic postural control.
+Serotonin is also converted into melatonin, and melatonin deficiency is linked to scoliosis.

-Making the right scoliosis treatment decisions is difficult for you and your child — especially if you're not presented with all the options.
+Making the right scoliosis treatment decisions is difficult.
+It is especially challenging if you're not presented with all the options.
 You deserve to know that scoliosis is not just a curvature of the spine.
 Scoliosis treatment should focus on the whole condition.